SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: Introduction

 In this paper we propose a SUSY SU(5) GUT flavor model, with $S_{4}\times Z_{4} \times Z_{6}\times Z_{5} \times Z_{2}$ as flavor symmetry groups.
-The flavor symmetry $S_{4}$ can be spontaneously broken by Vacuum Expectation Values (VEV) of flavon fields, they are $\Phi^{e}=(\varphi,\eta,\chi,\sigma,\vartheta,\xi,\rho)$ in charged fermion sector and $\Phi^{\nu}=(\phi,\Delta,\zeta)$ in neutrino sector.
-The extra shaping symmetries $Z_{4} \times Z_{6}\times Z_{5} \times Z_{2}$ guarantees both the desired vacuum alignment and observed fermion mass hierarchies together with mixings.
-The fundamental assumption we adopted is similar with Ref.\cite{Lin/2010}, of which the VEVs of $\Phi^{e}$ and $\Phi^{\nu}$ allow a moderate hierarchy: $\langle\Phi^{\nu}\rangle \sim \lambda_{c}\langle\Phi^{e}\rangle$.
+The flavor symmetry $S_{4}$ can be spontaneously broken by Vacuum Expectation Values (VEV) of flavon fields in $\Phi$ which is divided into $\Phi^{e}$ in charged fermion sector and $\Phi^{\nu}$ in neutrino sector.
+The assumption we adopted is similar with Ref.\cite{Lin/2010}, of which the VEVs of $\Phi^{e}$ and $\Phi^{\nu}$ allow a moderate hierarchy: $\langle\Phi^{\nu}\rangle \sim \lambda_{c}\langle\Phi^{e}\rangle$.
 The dynamical tricky assumption makes the $\theta^{PMNS}_{13}$ around $\mathcal{O}(\lambda_{c})$ possible.
-In neutrino sector we introduce SU(5) singlet \textbf{1} as right-handed neutrinos which is a triplet $3_{1}$ of $S_{4}$.
 The neutrino masses are simply generated through type-I see-saw mechanism.
-Tri-Bimaximal mixing pattern can be produced exactly at LO, and even still holds exactly at next to next to leading order (NNLO) in neutrino sector, which is a salient feature of our model.
-In charged fermion sectors the charged fermion mass hierarchies are controlled by spontaneously broken of the flavor symmetry without introducing Froggatt-Nielsen mechanism~\cite{FN/1979}.
-Both up- and down-type quarks obtain their masses with proper order of magnitude which can be experimental favored.
-Since the up-type quark masses are more hierarchical than the down-type quark ones, the mixings among down-type quarks are generically larger than that in up-quark, and the resulting $\theta^{d}_{12}\simeq\theta_{c}$ holds to the first order approximation.
-The correct quark mixing matrix $V_{CKM}$ can be realised in the model.
+Tri-Bimaximal mixing pattern is produced exactly at LO, and even still holds exactly at next to next to leading order (NNLO) in neutrino sector, which is a salient feature of our model.
+The charged fermion mass hierarchies are controlled by spontaneously broken of the flavor symmetry without introducing Froggatt-Nielsen mechanism~\cite{FN/1979}.
+Both up- and down-type quarks obtain their masses with proper order of magnitude and the correct quark mixing matrix $V_{CKM}$ can be realised in the model.